sebamarynissen/javascript/README.md

     ```

   <a name="objects--grouped-shorthand"></a><a name="3.5"></a>
-  - [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration.
+  - [3.5](#objects--grouped-shorthand) Prefer grouping your shorthand properties at the beginning of your object declaration, unless it is not "natural" to do it this way.

     > Why?
 It’s easier to tell which properties are using the shorthand.